 We rely on sole suppliers, such as NuGEN Technologies, Inc. and Affymetrix, Inc., for critical supply of reagents, equipment, chips and other materials that we use to perform the GEC.
 We also purchase components used in our Afirma collection kits from sole-source suppliers.
 Some of these items are unique to these suppliers and vendors.
 In addition, we utilize a sole source to assemble and distribute our sample collection kits.
 While we have developed alternate sourcing strategies for these materials and vendors, we cannot be certain whether these strategies will be effective or the alternative sources will be available when we need them.
-If these suppliers can no longer provide us with the materials we need to perform the GEC and for our collection kits, if the materials do not meet our quality specifications, or if we cannot obtain acceptable substitute materials, an interruption in test processing could occur.
-Any such interruption may significantly affect our future revenue and harm our customer relations and reputation.
-In addition, in order to mitigate these risks, we may need to maintain inventories of these supplies at higher levels than would be the case if multiple sources of supply were available.
+If these suppliers can no longer provide us with the materials we need to perform the GEC and for our collection kits, if the materials do not meet our quality specifications, or if we cannot obtain acceptable substitute materials, an interruption in test processing could occur and we may not be able to deliver patient reports.
+Any such interruption may significantly affect our future revenue, cause us to incur higher costs, and harm our customer relations and reputation.
+In addition, in order to mitigate these risks, we maintain inventories of these supplies at higher levels than would be the case if multiple sources of supply were available.